badlydrawnrob/elm-playground/README.md

 # README

+> I'd strongly encourage starting with Elm if you're learning how to program.
+> It's better designed, more consistent, with better compiler error messages than Python.

+A testing ground for all things Elm.
+There's plenty of javascript guides out there, so this only covers functional programming in the style of Elm.
+Also see ["Lazy Loading of Anki Cards"](https://github.com/badlydrawnrob/anki/issues/91) for revision with Anki.

+You might like to read the first couple of chapters of "[How to Design Programs](https://htdp.org/)" before diving in to Elm for a grounding in CompSci theory (it's not too academic).

+## Types and inference

 > Why do we need types?
-It's best illustrated by the old joke:
+It's best illustrated by the old joke ...

->
-> A programmer's wife told him "Go to the store and buy milk and if they have eggs, get a dozen."
+A programmer's wife told him "Go to the store and buy milk and if they have eggs, get a dozen."
 He came back a while later with 12 cartons of milk!

-A testing ground for all things Elm.
-There's plenty of javascript guides out there, so this only covers functional programming in the style of Elm.
-Also see ["Lazy Loading of Anki Cards"](https://github.com/badlydrawnrob/anki/issues/91) for revision.

 ## Basic commands